Fios-Quest/idiomatic-rust-in-simple-steps/src/language-basics/macros.md

 }
 ```

-This doesn't work because `assert_eq!`, which is also a macro, expects its parameters to be expressions (represented
+This doesn't work because `assert_eq!`, which is also a macro, expects to match expressions (represented by the
-by the framgent-specifier `:expr`).
+framgent-specifier `:expr`).

-In Rust an expression is a token tree that produces a value.
+In Rust an expression is a code that produces a value.
 So `String::from("Hello, ")` is an expression, but
 `let mut output = String::from("Hello, ");` is not.
 Blocks of code surrounded by `{ ... }` are expressions though
 because they have a value, even if the value is the unit type `()`.
 When we wrap our macro in curly brackets then, and
 have the output as the final line, our code block becomes a single expression the value of which is the `output`.